BrambleXu/jp-stopword-filter/README.md

-# JaStopwordFilter
+# jp-stopword-filter

-`JaStopwordFilter` is a lightweight Python library designed to filter stopwords from Japanese text based on customizable rules.
+`jp-stopword-filter` is a lightweight Python library designed to filter stopwords from Japanese text based on customizable rules.
 It provides an efficient way to preprocess Japanese text for natural language processing (NLP) tasks, with support for common stopword removal techniques and user-defined customization.

 ## Features